 You can also check the Office of Consumer Affairs and the Business Consumer Alliance to see what consumers have to say about the company.

-When you purchase physical gold for your IRA, you don’t actually hold it yourself.
+When you get physical gold for your IRA, you don't actually hold it yourself.
 Instead, it is the job of the depository you choose to ensure your assets are kept safe.

-Therefore, you want to choose a gold IRA company that only works with third-party depositories that provide the utmost security, including a vault built specifically to prevent the damage of your precious metals and strict barriers to entry for maximum protection.
+Therefore, you want to choose a gold IRA company that only works with third-party depositories that provide the utmost security, including a vault built specifically to prevent the damage of your holdings and strict barriers to entry for maximum protection.

 You should also be sure the depository insures your gold while in its possession for peace of mind.

 Where your gold is stored is also important because it plays a role in how easy it will be to access it in an emergency or to simply visit and check on it should you choose to.